smth-to-smb/owncloud_quickstart/readme.md

 To learn more about Android app, go to [Using the ownCloud Android App](https://doc.owncloud.com/android/) page.

 For more information about iOS app, visit [Using the ownCloud iOS App](https://doc.owncloud.com/ios/) page.

+## Miscellaneous

+All information from this Quickstart is available on [ownCloud Documentation](https://doc.owncloud.com/) page.